TL;DR

 For coroners who may be self-employed or fee-paid, proving income can be more complex.
 A specialist broker can guide you on how to structure the application using your accounting records to secure the right level of cover.

 The link between the coronial service and psychological stress is well-documented.
 The constant exposure to death, the pressure of inquests, and the responsibility to bereaved families create a uniquely challenging environment.
-A 2022 survey by the Coroners' Society of England and Wales highlighted increasing caseloads and administrative burdens as significant sources of stress.
+A 2022 survey by the UK public and industry sources of England and Wales highlighted increasing caseloads and administrative burdens as significant sources of stress.

 Insurers are not blind to this.
 However, a history of stress, anxiety, or depression does not automatically mean you cannot get cover.
 The key is how the information is presented.